-Pedestrian/Bicycle Bridges are proposed to provide connections across the creek corridor to extend the trail and over the UPRR line to access Rancho San Antonio County Park from Stevens Creek Boulevard.
+Pedestrian/Bicycle Bridges are proposed to provide connections across the creek corridor to extend the trail and over the UPRR line to access Rancho San Antonio from Stevens County Park Boulevard.
 Pedestrian/bicycle bridges are intended to be of equal width to the trail and to completely span the creek without need for in-channel support.
 This type of a structure is referred to as a clear span bridge.
 These bridges can also be designed to accommodate vehicle loading should a trail area require vehicle access.